 Throughout California’s history, local legislative bodies have brought participatory democracy to the citizens of the state.
 Local legislative bodies - such as boards, councils, and commissions - are created in recognition of the fact that several minds are better than one, and that through debate and discussion, the best ideas will emerge.

 An important piece of this process is the participation of the general public.
 The law, which guarantees the public’s right to attend and participate in meetings of local legislative bodies, is the Ralph M. Brown Act, also known as the Brown Act.
 The board complies with the Brown Act under Section 11: Compliance with the Brown Act under the District's Ethics Policy.

 Since it was established in 1953, the Ralph M. Brown Act requires that California city councils, county boards, and other local government bodies, including Soquel Creek Water District, deliberate and take action openly, where the public is allowed to attend and participate.

 - Open & Public IV: A Guide to the Ralph M. Brown Act (League of California Cities, July 2010, 2nd edition)

-Regularly Scheduled Board Meetings of the Board of Directors of the Soquel Creek Water District are held on the first and third Tuesday of each month, unless otherwise noticed.
-Meetings begin at 6:00 pm and are usually held at the Capitola City Council Chambers, 420 Capitola Avenue, Capitola, California.
-Please note that the first Board Meetings of each month are subject to cancellation if they are not needed.
-A notice of cancellation will be published at the earliest opportunity.
-Agendas for all meetings are available online.
+Regularly scheduled Board Meetings of the Board of Directors of the Soquel Creek Water District are held on the first and third Tuesday of each month, unless otherwise noticed.
+Meetings begin at 6:00 pm and are usually held at the Capitola City Council Chambers, 420 Capitola Avenue, Capitola, California (note that meetings are now virtual due to COVID-19).
+Click here for additional meeting information and agendas.